-Click for OCC homepage
+Click here to return to OCC homepage

 Jaguar 2.4 Saloon.

-The thick window pillars, and the positioning of the front lamps, confirm that this Jaguar is the Mk1 saloon (built 1955 - 1959) rather than the later, but very similar-looking, Mk2 Jaguar.
+The thick window pillars, and the positioning of the front lamps, confirm that this Jaguar is the Mk1 saloon (built 1955 - 1959) rather than the later, but broadly similar-looking, Mk2 Jaguar.
 Two hatted gents, one dothing his hat, the other preparing to tuck into a tasty baguette, are seen in this original old photo.
 The gents are in shirtsleeves, and the Jaguar's front windows are open, suggesting a warm summer's day.
 A tin of Peek Frean's assorted biscuits awaits their attention.

 (Please click the thumbnail to view full-size image.)